wightsci/LSA-Rights-Library/README.md

 * List rights

 ## Using the binary DLL.
-Download the dll and store it somewhere on your path.
+Build the Visual Studio solution and store the dll somewhere on your path.

 In your PowerShell script, add the dll as a type:
 ```PowerShell